Traffic signs by country: Hong Kong

-Hong Kong's traffic signs follow the British road sign conventions and are bi-lingual in English and Chinese (English on top, and Traditional Chinese characters at the bottom).
+Hong Kong's traffic signs are derived from the British road sign system, and are bilingual in English and Chinese (English on top, and traditional Chinese characters at the bottom).

 Macau

-Road signs in Macau are inherited from pre-1994/1998 reform Portuguese road signages.
-They are written in Chinese and Portuguese.
+Road signs in Macau are inherited from Portuguese road signage system prior to 1994/1998.
+Inscriptions are written in Chinese (traditional Chinese characters) and Portuguese.

 Taiwan

-Road signs in Taiwan are reminiscent of the early 1940s Japanese road signage, which was used in Japan itself until 1950, this means that Taiwan is lenient towards European road signs in terms of road sign design, but with some influences from road signs used in Japan and China.
+Road signs in Taiwan are reminiscent of the early 1940s Japanese road signage, which was used in Japan itself until 1950.
+Overall, Taiwan is lenient towards European road signs in terms of design, but with some influences from road signs used in Japan and China, as well as the MUTCD for guide signs and temporary signs (amber rhombic warning signs).

-Road signs in Taiwan use FHWA Series E and Arial for English language text.

 Georgia

+Road signs in Georgia are mostly inherited from those used in the former Soviet Union, but with some modifications in design.
+Inscriptions on road signs are usually written in Georgian and English.

 India

 Road signs in the Republic of India are similar to those used in some parts of the United Kingdom, except that they are multilingual.
 Most urban roads and state highways have signs in the state language and English.
 National highways have signs in the state language and English.